 Measurement

-This indicator is measured using two statistics derived in the Canadian Housing Survey (CHS) and the Census of Population.
-These statistics are derived based on information respondents provide about their household's composition, the number of bedrooms in their household's dwelling and whether the dwelling needs repairs, their household's shelter costs as well as income information based on a combination of administrative and survey data.
+This indicator is measured using the Canadian Housing Survey (CHS) and the Census of Population.
+Statistics are derived based on information respondents provide about their household's composition, the number of bedrooms in their household's dwelling and whether the dwelling needs repairs, their household's shelter costs as well as income information based on a combination of administrative and survey data.

 Housing indicator thresholds are defined as follows: